-To use the head shower, place the "Freshwater" switch on the DC panel in the "on" position.
-This will provide pressure to the hot and cold water supplies.
-To supply hot water to the shower, make sure the water heater is on.
-Water flow is controlled by the head shower fixture and a conservation valve built into the pull-out wand.
+To use the head shower, place the freshwater switch on the DC panel in the "on" position.
+This provides pressure to the hot and cold water supplies.
+Water flow is controlled by the head shower fixture and a conservation valve built into the pull out wand.